RestAuth/server/doc/config/backends.rst

 A property backend handles user properties such as email, full name and so on.

-.. autoclass:: RestAuth.backends.django_backend.DjangoPropertyBackend
+.. autoclass:: backends.django_backend.DjangoPropertyBackend

-.. autoclass:: RestAuth.backends.redis_backend.RedisPropertyBackend
+.. autoclass:: backends.redis_backend.RedisPropertyBackend
-.. autoclass:: RestAuth.backends.memory_backend.MemoryPropertyBackend
+.. autoclass:: backends.memory_backend.MemoryPropertyBackend

 .. _group-backends: